'The Young And The Restless' Stars Hype The Action Ahead As JT Situation Causes Chaos In Genoa City [Spoilers]

 J.T.
-Hellstrom’s abuse toward ex-wife and renewed love Victoria Newman took a wild turn on Friday’s show and Young and Restless spoilers tease that the week of April 16 will be a crazy one.
+Hellstrom’s abuse toward ex-wife and renewed love Victoria Newman took a wild turn on Friday’s show, and Young and Restless spoilers tease that the week of April 16 will be a crazy one.
 Nikki Newman clobbering JT with a fireplace poker had everybody’s jaws dropping and spoilers indicate that the action kicks right back into gear on Monday’s show.
-Several members of the cast are taking to social media to hype up these next episodes and fans will not want to miss what comes next.
+Several members of the cast are taking to social media to hype up these next episodes, and fans will not want to miss what comes next.

-Sharon Case, who plays Sharon, recently tweeted that these current shows were some of their best ever and she added that it was amazing working with the crew she’s on-screen with right now.
+Sharon Case, who plays Sharon, recently tweeted that these current shows were some of their best ever, and she added that it was amazing working with the crew she’s on-screen with right now.
 It’s not often that viewers see Young and Restless characters Sharon, Victoria, Nikki, and Phyllis together and on the same side of an issue, but spoilers hint that they’ll have to stay united to cope with the chaos ahead.

-Heading into the week of April 16, Case teased that this will be must-see television and she shared a preview clip hinting at what’s on the way.
+Heading into the week of April 16, Case teased that this will be must-see television, and she shared a preview clip hinting at what’s on the way.
 Amelia Heinle, who plays Victoria, had warned fans that last week would be dramatic, emotional, and heartbreaking.
 She hasn’t added anything new to social media yet in reference to this new week, but she’s been consistent in thanking fans for their support throughout this challenging storyline.

 Preview 4next wk.
 Find out what happens ???? #mustseeTV #mustseeYR @malyoung #YR @CBSDaytime @YandR_CBS @ameliamheinle @ginatognoni @camryngrimes @MelodyThomasSco pic.twitter.com/xVmWpESLsh